HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 #### Email Alert

 It is recommended that you set an email alert including monitoring the service status of all compute nodes and data sources in order to be aware of error information of each core component in time.
-And newly-added item, replication status of ConfigDB, can be set on the \"Events\"-\> \"Email Alert Setting\"-\> \"Add Notification Strategy\" page.
+And newly-added item, replication status of ConfigDB, can be set on the "Events"-> "Email Alert Setting"-> "Add Notification Strategy" page.
 For example, the following figure shows an example of setting up for monitoring replication status of ConfigDB:

 ![](assets/cross-idc-disaster-recovery/image116.png)